OpenCHAMI/tutorial-2025/boot.md

 We should now be ready to boot the image!

-## Reboot Compute VM into Debug Image
+## Boot Compute VM into Debug Image

 Boot the first compute node into the debug image, following the console: